MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

     ```

 ### List of JNDI properties for MobileFirst Server administration service
-When you configure MobileFirst Server administration service and MobileFirst Operations Console for your application server, you set optional or mandatory JNDI properties, in particular for Java™ Management Extensions (JMX).
+When you configure MobileFirst Server administration service and MobileFirst Operations Console for your application server, you set optional or mandatory JNDI properties, in particular for Java Management Extensions (JMX).

 The following properties can be set on the administration service web application mfp-admin-service.war.